 I’m putting my research cap back on for another round of throwdown, this time between Bobbie – my tried-and-true, European-style, organic formula – and Enfamil, a storied brand often offered in many doctors’ offices.
-This one’s a story of old school versus new school, as Enfamil has been producing formula since 1959, while Bobbie was founded four years ago with the intention of offering an refreshed, for-modern-moms products.
+This one’s a story of old school versus new school, as Enfamil has been producing formula since 1959, while Bobbie was founded four years ago with the intention of offering a refreshed product for-modern-moms.
 Discover their differences – and ultimately my preference – below.

 Test 1: Variety